shagunbandi/TicTacToePeerJs/README.md

 # Tic-Tac-Toe

-Multiplayer Tic Tac Toe game.
+Multiplayer Super Tic Tac Toe game.
 All the communications are browser to browser, no server in between.
+Complete 3 tic tac toes to win.

 ## Setup